AurelienAudero/KinoDerToten-Projet-Pyxel/README_EN.md

 ## Main features of the game
 * A 2D gameplay
 * Waves of zombies increasingly difficult to defeat
-* New weapons and power-ups throughout the game
+* A wide choice of controls available
-* Intense and thrilling boss fights
+* Intense and thrilling fights
 * Immersive graphics and soundtrack

 ## Installation